-Habitat Condition Percentage of habitat condition class (adding up to 100%) and area of each in square metre (m ) Description and additional comments and observations (including additional insight into condition, e.g. poor land management practises, presence of quarries, grazing/harvesting regimes, etc.) Natural % m2 Near Natural (includes areas with low to moderate level of alien invasive plants) % m2 Degraded (includes areas heavily invaded by alien plants) % m2 Transformed (includes cultivation, dams, urban, plantation, roads, etc.) 100% m2 The site is currently completely transformed and disturbed due to agricultural development activities with no natural vegetation present.
-The site is covered with some lawn grasses (alien vegetation).
-The site is located adjacent to an existing gravel road, existing building, and with vineyards and orchards to the west of the proposed site.
-Please refer to Appendix C for site photographs.
+Habitat Condition Percentage of habitat condition class (adding up to 100%) and area of each in square metre (m ) Description and additional comments and observations (including additional insight into condition, e.g. poor land management practises, presence of quarries, grazing/harvesting regimes, etc.) Natural 30% m2 The site contains natural vegetation, but the site currently has patches of bare soil and is also covered with some alien vegetation.
+The site is in a degraded state when one looks at the site photos (Appendix C).
+Near Natural (includes areas with low to moderate level of alien invasive plants) 30% m2 Poor land management practices.
+Residential property.
+Degraded (includes areas heavily invaded by alien plants) 10% m2 Poor land management practices.
+Residential property.
+Transformed (includes cultivation, dams, urban, plantation, roads, etc.) 50% m2 Poor land management practices.
+Residential property.

-(c) Complete the table to indicate: (i) the type of vegetation present on the site, including its ecosystem status; and (ii) whether an aquatic ecosystem is present on/or adjacent to the site.
+(c) Complete the table to indicate:

+(i) the type of vegetation present on the site, including its ecosystem status; and (ii) whether an aquatic ecosystem is present on/or adjacent to the site.